 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

-When to include Microsoft Office skills
+When to include Microsoft Office skills on a resume

 You should include Microsoft Office skills on your resume if you’re applying for a job where you’ll be using Microsoft Office skills on a regular basis as part of your duties.